Willie Hall (English footballer): Football career

-Hall was born in Newark, Nottinghamshire, and played for Notts County from 1930 before joining Tottenham Hotspur for a fee of £2,600 in 1932.
-He was a versatile inside forward and skillful dribbler.
-In his later career he played at full-back.
+William “Willie” Hall (born in Newark, Nottinghamshire) was an English professional footballer who played primarily as an inside forward.
+He began his senior career with Notts County in 1930 before transferring to Tottenham Hotspur in 1932 for a fee of £2,600.
+Hall was noted for his versatility and dribbling ability, and in the later stages of his playing career he also appeared as a full-back.

-He made his international debut against France in December 1933 and went on to appear in a total of ten international games for England.
-During England's match against Ireland on 16 November 1938, Hall scored five goals during a 30-minute period either side of half-time.
-Three of these were within a four-minute spell and Hall still holds the record for the fastest hat-trick for England in an international match.
+Hall made his international debut for England against France in December 1933 and earned a total of ten caps.
+In a match against Ireland on 16 November 1938, he scored five goals within a 30-minute period spanning half-time.
+Three of the goals were scored within four minutes, a feat that remains the record for the fastest hat-trick by an England player in an international match.

-During the Second World War, Hall continue to play in friendly matches for Spurs whilst also being a member of the London Police Reserve.
+During the Second World War, Hall continued to play in friendly matches for Tottenham Hotspur F.C. while also serving as a member of the London Police Reserve.

+Personal life

+Hall was born to John William Hall and Elizabeth Hopkinson.
+He had several siblings: Kate, Hannah, Alice, Sarah, Herbert, Frances (who died aged one), Hilda, Florence, Cyril, Nellie, and Mary.

 Later career

 Ill-health brought an end to his playing career in 1945 and he suffered the amputation of both lower legs.
 He continued his association with the game as a vice-president of the Spurs Supporters Club and in coaching roles at Clapton Orient and other clubs.
 Testimonial games were played at both Tottenham and Notts County grounds in 1946.
 From 1954 he became a publican.
 The Willie Hall Memorial Trophy is still played for each year having been inaugurated in 1967, the year he died, by the Newark Football Alliance.
 Hall's fame was enhanced on 16 February 1959, when he was chosen as the subject of This Is Your Life by BBC Television host Eamonn Andrews.

-But, no longer a man of such stamina, Hall spent more time with his sister back in Newark, fishing, and nostalgic sharing with old friends.
-Here, having watched Tottenham beat Chelsea 2–1 in the FA Cup on 20 May, Hall died of a heart attack on 22 May 1967.
-His thanksgiving service took place on 30 May at St Mary Magdalene Church, followed by cremation, and the ashes were later interred at Newark Cemetery.
-Tribute has been paid locally to a man of great bravery and talent, not just in the N.A.L.H.S. plaque, but also in the Willie Hall Cup, presented annually to the winners of the Newark Sunday Alliance.
+In his later years, no longer possessing the stamina of his earlier life, Hall spent increased time in his hometown of Newark, where he fished and shared recollections with family and longtime friends.
+After watching Tottenham Hotspur defeat Chelsea 2–1 in the FA Cup on 20 May, Hall died of a heart attack on 22 May 1967.
+A thanksgiving service was held on 30 May at St Mary Magdalene Church, followed by cremation.
+His ashes were subsequently interred at Newark Cemetery.
+Hall has been commemorated locally as a figure of notable bravery and talent.
+In addition to recognition through the N.A.L.H.S. plaque, his legacy is preserved in the Willie Hall Cup, which is presented annually to the winners of the Newark Sunday Alliance.

 2006 brought his installation within the Tottenham Hotspur Hall of Fame.